-But although influenced by Veblen, we don't see CasP as a Veblenian theory, let alone an institutionalist one.
-Unlike the old institutionalism of Veblen and others, CasP is dialectical
+But although influenced by Veblen, we don't see CasP as a Veblenian theory, let alone an institutionalist one.72 Unlike the old institutionalism of Veblen and others, CasP is dialectical rather than evolutionary, and in contrast to the new institutionalism, it seeks to critique and move away from capitalism rather than support and bolster it.

-&lt;sup>71 The argument in this section, including Figure 1 and the challenge it presents to political economists, was first made in Bichler and Nitzan (2009) and Nitzan and Bichler (2009) and has been updated since in several of our publications, including a Real-World Economics Review article (Bichler and Nitzan 2015a).
-Based on access statistics from our own website as well as RWER's, these three publications were downloaded at least 50,000 times (and possibly more, if we count reposting sites), so this argument was read by many.
+71The argument in this section, including Figure 1 and the challenge it presents to political economists, was first made in Bichler and Nitzan (2009) and Nitzan and Bichler (2009) and has been updated since in several of our publications, including a Real-World Economics Review article (Bichler and Nitzan 2015a).
+Based on access statistics from our own website as well as RWER's, these three publications were downloaded at least 70,000 times (and possibly more, if we count reposting sites), so this argument was read by many.
 We find it telling that not a single reader, heterodox or orthodox, has bothered to engage with it.

-&lt;sup>72 For more on the differences between CasP and Veblen's work, see Bichler and Nitzan (2019).
+$^{^{72}}$ For more on the differences between CasP and Veblen's work, see Bichler and Nitzan (2019).